geovern/PasswordSafetyAnalyser/README.md

 ## To-Do

- - John the Ripper time estimation
+ - Seperate functions into a different .hpp .cpp files
+ - Cmake(what does the build even do) or how to curl project from github
+ - Docker for dependency installation
- - Do dictionary attack simulation with JtR or Hydra instead of my own implementation
+ - Do dictionary attack simulation with JtR or Hydra instead of my own implementation, using fork,exec,pipe
  - Possible HaveIBeenPwd API implementation
  - Suggest stronger passphrase alternatives if a password is weak(a -> @, E -> 3, maybe use $random bash cmd and fork/exec to get random additions to the code if no nums are used)
  - Git LFS for large password file
- - Seperate functions into a different .hpp .cpp files
- - Cmake(what does the build even do) or how to curl project from github
- - Docker for dependency installation
  - Turn it into a Web API using Kubernetes in the Cloud